USC Corte

 Union Sportive des Clubs du Cortenais is a French association football team founded in 1908.
 It is based in Corte, Haute-Corse, France.
-The club currently plays in Championnat National 3, the fifth tier of football in France.
+The club currently plays in Régional 1, the sixth tier of football in France.
 They were finally promoted in 2020, after controversially being denied promotion in 2019, despite winning a decision via the Corsica league appeal board, which was later overturned by the FFF.
 It plays at the Parc des Sports de Chabrières in Corte, which has a capacity of 1,000.

 The club was originally called US Corte, but changed its name in 1998 after it merged with amateur side FC Corte Castrila.